 We learn much from Jesus' answer to their question.
 First, we see His patience with them as He answers their question.
 We also see that His answer does not contradict the word that was given to Malachi.
 He explains that it has happened but not in what they saw on the mountain.
 When He spoke of Elijah restoring things, Jesus was speaking of the fact that he had come in the form of John the Baptist calling Israel to repentance.
 This was a necessary first step for them to see that they needed a Savior.
 He also tells them of what lies ahead for Him in Jerusalem.

-When they came to the other disciples, they saw a large crowd around them and the teachers of the law arguing with them.
-As soon as all the people saw Jesus, they were overwhelmed with wonder and ran to greet him.
+When they got back to the talmidim, they saw a large crowd around them and some Torah-teachers arguing with them.
+As soon as the crowd saw him, they were surprised and ran out to greet him.

 The group from the mountain (Mount Hermon) joined the other disciples but there was an argument going on.
 The teachers of the law who should have been in Jerusalem were out keeping an eye on the disciples.
 The crowd of people ran to Jesus and that was why the teachers of the law were there.
 They were concerned about losing their power and position and were trying to find a charge against Him.